MITLibraries/marimo-launcher/README.md

   --port INTEGER       port to bind (env: NOTEBOOK_PORT)  [default: 2718] --token TEXT         set a required authentication token/password for the
+                       notebook; if not set, no token/password is required (env: NOTEBOOK_TOKEN) --base-url TEXT      explicit base URL prefix to pass through to marimo; by default it's constructed from repository + notebook path (env: NOTEBOOK_BASE_URL) --skip-base-url      skip setting Marimo configuration --base-url when launching the notebook; can be set with (env:
+                       NOTEBOOK_SKIP_BASE_URL=1)
-                       notebook; if not set, no token/password is required --help               Show this message and exit.
+  --help               Show this message and exit.
 ```